awalterschulze/blog/content/post/monads-for-goprogrammers.md

 We have to return a function that takes an `a` as an input parameter, so we start by declaring the return function.
 Now that we have an `a`, we can call `f` and get and a value `mb` of type `M<b>`, but now what?

-We fall short, because its too abstract.
+We fall short, because it is too abstract.
 I mean now that we have `mb`, what do we do?

-When we knew it was an error we could check it, but now that its abstracted away, we can't.
+When we knew it was an error we could check it, but now that it is abstracted away, we can't.

 But ... if we know that our embellishment `M` is also a `functor`, then we can `fmap` over `M`: